Gissio/radpro/docs/devices/FS2011/install.md

 The keys are mapped as follows:

   * Power on/off: long press of the power key.
-  * Go up/down: the up and down keys.
+  * Switch measurement mode: the up and down keys.
-  * Switch measurement view: the play/pause or power key.
+  * Switch measurement secondary view: the play/pause or power key.
   * Reset measurement: long press of the play/pause key.
   * Enter settings: the menu/ok key.
+  * Go up/down: the up and down keys.
   * Select option: the menu/ok or power key.
   * Go back: the play/pause key.

-On the FS2011, Rad Pro can store up to 27324 data points.
-At normal radiation levels (20 cpm), this allows for 569 days of data at 60-minute intervals, 94 days at 10-minute intervals, 18 days at 1-minute intervals, 3 days at 10-second intervals and 7 hours at 1-second intervals.
+On the FS2011, Rad Pro can store up to 27351 data points.
+At normal radiation levels (20 cpm), this allows for 569 days of data at 60-minute intervals, 94 days at 10-minute intervals, almost 19 days at 1-minute intervals, 3 days at 10-second intervals and 7 hours at 1-second intervals.

 The FS2011 includes two Zener diodes that limit the maximum voltage to 440 V (nominal).